All Episodes

 Hello, sir.

-Uh, I just wanted to point out that Mr. Obama is the opposite of JFK.
+I just wanted to point out that Mr. Obama is the opposite of JFK.

-JFK said, ask what you can do for your country, not what uh your country can do for you.
+JFK said, ask what you can do for your country, not what your country can do for you.

 And here he's telling everybody to demand health care from their country.

-Corporations not people.
+Corporations, not people.

-The 43% of the country who are not paying taxes, who are giving nothing to their country and taking United R workers who are being bailed out by their fellow citizens and are not contributing the way that uh everybody is expected to.
+United R workers who are being bailed out by their fellow citizens and are not contributing the way that everybody is expected to.

 Those are the people he's supposed to address.